 Dendrogram clusters are depicted as gray trapezoids, which are easy for a user to interact with (e.g. click).
 Mousing over a dendrogram cluster (gray trapezoid) highlights the current group of rows or columns (by adding a shadows over the rows or columns not in the cluster) and brings up a tooltip with cluster information (see screenshot below).
 If the rows or columns have categories, this tooltip will show a breakdown of the rows and columns into their categories, which can be useful for understanding how prior knowledge compares to clusters identified in a data-driven manner (e.g. we can ask whether columns with the same category cluster together based on the data).
 Clicking a dendrogram cluster brings up the same information in a pop-up window and also allows users to export the names of the rows or columns in the cluster.
 When a user visualizes biological gene-level data (row names must be genes), users have the option to export their clustered genes to the enrichment analysis tool, Enrichr (see Biology-Specific Features for more information).

-Each dendrogram cluster has a small triangular crop button (that points towards the cluster) above it that allows users to crop the matrix to only show the rows or columns in this cluster.
-Clicking on a dendrogram crop button filters out the rows or columns that not in the cluster, resizes the visualization to show the remaining data, and reverses the orientation of the crop button to point outwards.
+Each dendrogram cluster has a small triangular crop button above it pointing towards the cluster (see the above images).
+Clicking the crop button filters out the rows or columns that not in the cluster, resizes the visualization to show the remaining data, and reverses the orientation of the crop button.
 Clicking on the outward facing crop button undoes the cropping and restores the full matrix.
 For small matrices, this transformation is animated.
-Dendrogram cropping can be useful for focusing in on a cluster of interest and when used in combination with Enrichrgram to import biological information specific to your cluster of genes from Enrichr (see Biology-Specific Features for more information).
+Dendrogram cropping can be useful for focusing in on a cluster of interest and when used in combination with Enrichrgram to investigate the biological functions specific to a cluster of genes (see Biology-Specific Features for more information).

-Prior knowledge about our system can be represented as categories in a heatmap.
-For instance, columns may represent cell lines and our categories may represent their tissue.
+Prior knowledge can be represented as categories in a heatmap.
+For instance, columns can represent cell lines and a category can be used to represent their tissue of origin.
 Overlaying categories on our heatmap can help us understand the relationship between prior knowledge and the structures we find in our data (e.g. clusters).
 For instance, we may find that columns with the same category (e.g. the same tissue) cluster near each other based on the underlying data (e.g. gene expression) and we can conclude that the prior knowledge agrees with clusters identified in a data-driven manner.
 Similarly, we can explore how categories are re-distributed when the matrix is reordered.
-We can also use categories to overlay numerical information (e.g. duration of drug treatment of a cell line) and ask similar questions.
-Please see Matrix Formats and Input/Output for more information on how to encode categories into your data.
+We can also use categories to overlay numerical information (e.g. the duration of drug treatment) and ask similar questions.
+Please refer to Matrix Formats and Input/Output for more information on how to encode categories.

-Row or column categories are represented by an extra column or row, respectively, of colored category-cells underneath the row or column labels (see screenshot below).
-Categories can be of type string or value (see Matrix Formats and Input/Output): each string-type category has a different color, while each value-type category ahas a different opacity.
+In the visualization row or column categories are represented by an extra column or row, respectively, of colored category-cells underneath the row or column labels (see screenshot below).
+Categories can be of type string or value (see Matrix Formats and Input/Output): each string-type category has a different color, while each value-type category has a different opacity.
 The categories also have titles positioned adjacent to the category-cells.

 Interacting with Categories

 Mousing over a category will show the category name in a tooltip and highlight the instances of this category (while also dimming the instances of the other categories) to facilitate visualization of a specific category (see screenshot below).
 Double-clicking a category-title will reorder the matrix based on this category, which can be useful for getting an overview of all categories.
-Mousing over a dendrogram cluster will also show a breakdown of the rows/columns in a cluster based on their categories.
-Users can filter a visualization to only show rows or columns of a particular category by clicking on category while holding down the shift key (and undo this filtering by doing the same).
+Mousing over a dendrogram cluster will also show a breakdown of the rows/columns in a cluster based on their categories (see Interactive Dendrogram).
+Users can also reversibly filter a visualization to only show rows or columns of a particular category by clicking on a category while holding down the shift key (and undo this filtering by doing the same).

-Users can employ the Brush-Cropping icon in the sidebar to crop the matrix to a region of interest (see screenshot below).
-To Crop, click the crop icon and then drag the cursor to define your region of interest.
-Once you stop dragging, the matrix will crop to show only your selected region of interest.
+The Brush-Cropping icon in the sidebar can be used to crop the matrix to a region of interest (see screenshot below).
+To crop, click the crop icon and then drag the cursor to define your region of interest.
+Once dragging has finished, the matrix will crop to show only the selected region of interest.
 Cropping can be undone by clicking the Undo button in the sidebar (which appears after cropping).
 This can be useful for focusing in on a small region of your overall matrix.
 Cropping can be used in combination with the Download Icon to export a small region of the matrix or in combination with Enrichrgram to perform enrichment analysis on a subset of clustered genes.

 Obtaining the underlying data from a visualization for re-use and re-analysis can be a tedious task.
 To facilitate this common task, Clustergrammer’s sidebar has a download icon, shown below, that allows users to download the matrix of data in the visualization.
 The downloaded data reflects the current state of the matrix; e.g. filtering, cropping, and reordering will be reflected in the downloaded data.